MicroStrategy/embedding-sdk-docs/docs/add-functionality/authoring-library.md

 ### Initial parameters

 The props parameter contains many fields.
-See [Methods and Properties](./methods-and-properties) for an Embedded Dossier for more information.
+See [Methods and properties for an embedded dossier](./methods-and-properties.md) for more information.

 The existing parameters can be roughly divided into three categories and their behaviors can be set with `dossierRenderingMode = authoring`.